 She has a background in fashion design and in her free time she likes to knit and practice yoga.

 Sophia joined the lab as undergraduate at Stanford where she majored in Biology.
 During her time with us, she became fascinated by the genetic implications of personalized health care as it intersects with cardiovascular disease.
-As a research assistant, she is currently working on a project that explores the relationship between angiogenesis and genes on the 9p21 locus, leading to a series of high profile co-authorships.
+As a research assistant, she worked on a project that explored the relationship between angiogenesis and genes on the 9p21 locus, leading to a series of high profile co-authorships.
 In her free time, Sophia enjoys drawing, travelling and photography.
 Sophia is now in medical school at the University of California, San Diego and was recently awarded a highly competitive Sarnoff Fellowship which she is conducting in the lab of Priscilla Hsue at the University of California, San Francisco.